Upgrade To a New Release

 A Canton node consists of one or more processes, where each process is defined by

-• A Java Virtual Machine application running a versioned jar of Canton.
+• A Java Virtual Machine application running a versioned JAR of Canton.

 • A set of configuration files describing the node that is being run.